cldeluna/client_discovery/README.md

 #### get_showcmds.py

-By default, providing the IP or FQDN of a network device with the -d option, executes the associated set of show commands in the show_cmds.yml file on the provided IP or FQDN, and saves the output to a timestamped file with an optional note.
+In its simplest form, by providing the IP or FQDN of a network device with the ***-d*** option, the script executes the associated set of show commands in the **show_cmds.yml** file on the provided device, and saves the output to a timestamped file.
 The output is saved, by default,  in a directory under the current working directory named "local".

+The script has a variety of option to tailor the script execution.

 The ***-o*** or ***--output_subdir*** can be used to save output in a different subdirectory.

+##### Credentials

-By default the script will load credentials as environment variables and with the -m option (for Multi Factor Authentication) concatenate a password with the VIP Access Security Code so as to minimize typing.
+By default the script will load credentials as environment variables from a **.env** file.

+The -m option (for Multi Factor Authentication) concatenate a password with an MFA code so as to minimize typing.

 The script also supports an option ***-c*** or ***--credentials*** argument which interactively requests the username, password, and enable password to be used.
 Passwords are not echoed back and credentials are not saved.

-The script has a variety of option to tailor the script execution.
+##### Device Types

+The default device type is a Cisco IOS or IOS-XE device.

 An optional device type can be provided.
-The default device type cisco_ios.
+The default device type **cisco_ios**.

+##### Executing a single show command

 This script executes show commands either via a single show command provided with the ***-s***  or ***--show_cmd*** option on the CLI when the script is called or via a set of standard show commands loaded from a YAML file based on device type.

 ##### Executing show commands across multiple devices with the same credentials